realkarych/postamt/DOCS.md

 **Launch app in Debug mode:** `make debug`
 **Launch app in Production mode:** `make run`

 **Check Makefile:** we provided the more useful commands to console cli.
-Run `make --help` to check them out.
+Run `make help` to check them out.

 ## How to create postgres dump?
 For security reasons, we have disabled the ability to connect to the base outside of the server.